THE LIFE AND CAREERS OF MARY LOVE.

 Again, Mary was featuring in another film.
 This time it was Rudy Ray Moore’s Petey Wheatstraw.
 Mary penned five tracks for the film soundtrack, which was released on the Magic Disc label.
 Two of the tracks feature on Mary Love-Lay This Burden Down: The Very Best Of Mary Love.
 Joy and Loving You are gospel tinged tracks, very different from the disco inspired title-track.
 Unfortunately, commercial success still eluded Mary.
 Her career as a soul singer was almost at an end.

 Over the next few years, Mary toyed with disco.
 She released Dance To My Music in 1979, on Inphasion.
 Although it wasn’t a hit in America, it was a hit in Italy.
 Then Mary spent three months living in Osaka, Japan, where she was part of Ah Sweet Tastes.
 They released a single Keep On Dancing, where Mary sings in Japanese and English.
 Mary’s final two releases were a 1982 cover of Tit For Tat, which was released on Elco.
 Mary’s final secular single was Save Me, which was released on U-Tone in 1984.
-After that, Mary Love became a gospel singer.
-By then, Mary Love had realised The Price of fame was too much.
+After that, Mary Love became a gospel singer. .

-Turning her back on secular music, Mary became a successful gospel singer. ironically, Mary Love was one of the most successful gospel singers.
+Turning her back on secular music, Mary Love became a successful gospel singer.
+Over the years she became one of the most successful gospel singers.
 Two of her gospel albums, 2002s Incredible and 2005s Mary, Mary were certified gold, while 2000s Thankful was certified platinum.
 Mary Love had at last enjoyed the success her voice and undoubtable talent deserved.
 This commercial success was on Mary’s terms.
-By then, she’d long overcome her addictions and was living happily.
-Mary Love had survived to tell the tale and enjoy the commercial success that came her way.
 Sadly, Mary passed away on June 23rd 2013.